cea-hpc/modules/INSTALL.rst

  Name or full path of default editor program to use to open modulefile through the :subcmd:`edit` sub-command. (default=\ ``vi``)

+ This installation option defines the default value of the :mconfig:`editor` configuration option which could be changed after installation with the :subcmd:`config` sub-command.

  .. only:: html

     .. versionadded:: 4.8